Toyota to build U.S. battery plant, eventually localize EV production

 Toyota also did not say where it plans to build its EVs for North American sale.

-"Toyota's commitment to electrification is about achieving long-term sustainability for the environment, American jobs and consumers," TMNA CEO Ted Ogawa said in a statement Monday.
+"Toyota's commitment to electrification is about achieving long-term sustainability for the environment, American jobs and consumers," Toyota Motor North America CEO Ted Ogawa said in a statement Monday.
 "This investment will help usher in more affordable electrified vehicles for U.S. consumers, significantly reduce carbon emissions, and importantly, create even more American jobs tied to the future of mobility."

 The Japanese automaker's announcement mirrors battery strategies announced previously by domestic automakers Ford Motor Co. and General Motors, as well as EV manufacturing localization strategies by Volkswagen.